CivicActions/guidebook/docs/070-project-management/pm-unanet-tasks.md

 To check this by viewing the person expense approval history:

       i.
-People/List/Type last name in Last Name field and click blue > then List
+People/List/Type last name in Last Name field and click blue > then List ii.
-      i.
 Click on the dollar icon
-      i.
+      iii.
 Click on 'Completed Expense Requests' to view

 2. Review the REQUEST